liammagee/fp/README.md

      + *skyboxShow*: Whether to render the skybox for the day view.
      + *chartShow*: Whether to render the chart, displaying the simulation outputs.
      + *guiShow*: Whether to render the GUI control panel [duplicates the *guiControlsShow*?].
-     + *guiShowControls*: Whether to render the GUI controls (*Setup*, *Run*, etc.).
-     + *guiShowAgentFolder*: Whether to render the GUI agent folder and options.
-     + *guiShowBuildingsFolder*: Whether to render the GUI building folder and options.
-     + *guiShowRoadsFolder*: Whether to render the GUI roads folder and options.
-     + *guiShowTerrainFolder*: Whether to render the GUI terrain folder and options.
-     + *guiShowDisplayFolder*: Whether to render the GUI display folder and options.
-     + *guiShowColorFolder*: Whether to render the GUI colour folder and options.
      + *pathsShow*: Whether to render paths traversed by agents.
      + *terrainShow*: Whether to render the terrain.
      + *lightHemisphereShow*: Whether to render the hemisphere light.